 - Convenient compliance –It is easier for someone in recovery to show up for one monthly injection that it is for them to make a daily trip to a methadone clinic or remember to fill and take their once-a-day buprenorphine medication.

-- Promotes abstinence-based recovery – Other MAT drugs have “harm reduction” as a primary goal in sobriety as a secondary goal.
+- Promotes evidence-based recovery – Other MAT drugs have “harm reduction” as a primary goal in sobriety as a secondary goal.
 However, because Vivitrol lowers the user’s tolerance for ALL opioids, abstinence is the ONLY option while receiving monthly injections.

 - Helps in recovery from other addictions – Vivitrol has shown to be effective when treating other addictive disorders, including: